franktakes/teexgraph/README.md

 ## Use as a Python library

-If PyBind11 is installed and teexGraph is compiled as above, a file with a name similar to
+If PyBind11 is installed and the programme is compiled as above, a file with a name similar to
 ```text
 build/pyteexgraph.cpython-39-x86_64-linux-gnu.so
 ```